yakovbeder/oc-mirror-web-app/README.md

 - **Docker** OR **Podman** (choose one!)
 - **OpenShift pull-secret.json** (required to connect to Red Hat registries)

 > **Note:** You must provide a valid `pull-secret.json` file (downloadable from https://console.redhat.com/openshift/downloads#tool-pull-secret) in order to mirror images from Red Hat registries.
+This should be saved in the pull-secret directory.

 ### 1. Clone and Navigate